mrdb303/te-bootcamp-wk04-assignment01/README.md

 ### Issues

 Initially the 'like' and delete message button were close to each other, which made it too easy to accidentally click the delete button instead of the like button.
 To resolve this, they were positioned at either end of each post, using flexbox to handle the layout.

+I came across problems when uploading to the render.com service.
+On the local node server, everything works perfectly.
+On the render.com service, it works intermittently.
+The issue lies with the page refreshing when an action is taken, i.e. when the form submit button, delete button or 'like' button is clicked.
+The server registers a button has been pressed and performs the required database action.
+However, the messages do not always refresh and reload.
+If the page is manually refreshed, the past messages appear.

+Line 6 on app.js allows toggling between render.com server and local server: isLive = true;  // Changes the script to set it to use the live render.com server. isLive = false;  // Changes the script to set it to use the local server.